Hub Guide

 Constipation Normal Increase fibre gradually, hydrate, magnesium if needed

-Hair thinning at 3–6 months Normal Usually telogen effluvium from weight loss — protect protein intake
+Hair thinning at 3–6 months Normal Usually telogen effluvium — protect protein intake

 Facial volume loss Normal Result of overall fat loss — not medication-specific damage

-Persistent nausea beyond 8 weeks at stable dose Monitor Discuss dose reduction with prescriber
+Persistent nausea beyond 8 weeks Monitor Discuss dose reduction with prescriber

-IBS symptom changes Monitor Track IBS subtype response — see IBS guide
+IBS symptom changes Monitor Track IBS subtype response — may improve or worsen

 Sudden vision change in one eye Urgent Emergency eye clinic same day — possible NAION

-Severe persistent abdominal pain Urgent A&E immediately — possible pancreatitis or bowel obstruction
+Severe persistent abdominal pain Urgent A&E immediately — possible pancreatitis or obstruction

 Unable to keep fluids down Urgent Same-day medical attention — severe dehydration risk

 The majority of GLP-1 side effects are manageable with three levers: what you eat, how fast you titrate, and how well you hydrate.
-The individual guides below go deep on each side effect.
-The principles that apply across all of them are:
+Slow your dose increases, eat smaller meals more frequently, avoid high-fat meals, and protect your protein intake.

 All GLP-1 Side Effect Guides